PrefixMemory-Tuning: Modernizing Prefix-Tuning by Decoupling the Prefix from Attention: Limitations of prefix-tuning in LLMs

 where $\alpha_{ij} = \frac{\mathrm{sim}(q_{i},W_{K}s_{j})}{\sum_{j \leq i}\mathrm{sim}(q_{i},k_{j}) + \sum_{j \leq p}\mathrm{sim}(q_{i},W_{K}s_{j})}$, $\alpha_i = \sum_{j\leq p} \alpha_{ij}$ and ${v^\prime_j}^\top = W_V s^\prime_j$.

-Equation \eqref{eqn:pt_rewrite} shows that the output with prefix-tuning can be represented as a linear combination between the attention from the input $o_i$ and the attention from each prefix $v^\prime_j$ with weights $\alpha_{ij}$.
+\Eqref{eqn:pt_rewrite} shows that the output with Prefix-Tuning can be represented as a linear combination between the attention from the input $o_i$ and the attention from each prefix $v^\prime_j$ with weights $\alpha_{ij}$.
 Prefix-Tuning mainly does two things: re-weights the original attention output and adds query-dependent bias vectors.

-\textbf{When the prefix is long relative to input length:} In this case, we can expect the value of $\alpha$ to be large, which results in a greater change in the attention pattern since the base model's attention pattern is mainly dependent on $o_i$; this explains our observations in Figure \ref{fig:mesh1}. { To further verify, we have conducted experiments with different prefix lengths and measured the attention pattern changes using the REEF framework~\citep{zhang2024reef}.
-Our results in Table \ref{tab:cka_similarity2} confirms that as prefix length increases, the deviation from the base attention pattern grows.
-Details can be found in Appendix \ref{app:cka}.} What happens when you have a large $\alpha$ is a smaller contribution from the input itself.
+\textbf{When the prefix is long relative to input length:} In this case, we can expect the value of $\alpha$ to be large, which results in a greater change in the attention pattern since the base model's attention pattern is mainly dependent on $o_i$; this explains our observations in Figure \ref{fig:mesh1}. { To further verify this, we conducted experiments with different prefix lengths and measured the changes in attention patterns using the REEF framework~\citep{zhang2024reef}.
+Our results in Table \ref{tab:cka_similarity2} confirm that as prefix length increases, the deviation from the base attention pattern grows.
+Details can be found in Appendix \ref{app:cka}.} When $\alpha$ is large, the contribution from the input itself is smaller.
 The model then has reduced specificity regarding each input and risks being dominated by the prefixes.
 Too little significance may be placed upon the input itself.

 This is further exacerbated by the fact that, as the length of the prefix increases, prefix-tuning is unable to make full use of the space spanned by the vectors $\{W_{V}s_i\}_{i=1}^{p}$.
 This phenomenon is also noticed by \citep{petrov2023prompting} and is attributed to the competing optimization goals for the prefix $s_i$.
 The prefix both needs to grab attention through $W_Ks_i$ and determine direction through $W_Vs_i$.